logwet/noverworld/README.md

 _The bundled inventory for the `Classic` category_

 You cannot customise the number, type or durability of the items in your inventory but you can adjust what slot they're in.
-You do this through editing `config/noverworld.json`. _(At the moment the slot of unstackable non-unique items, eg. the beds in classic is not changeable.
+You do this through editing `config/noverworld-X.X.X.json`.

+_(At the moment the slot of unstackable non-unique items, eg. the beds in classic, are not changeable.
 This may change in the future.)_

 ```json
 {